vagaraju/easylearning/README.md

 # easylearning
 ===================
-# easylearning
+easy learning proeject for kids using  react native technology.

-sample project for easy learning for kids using  react native technology.
+Windows Project setup for Android(needs to follow differenct instructions for IOS)

 Softwares installation directory : D:\software\react
 Softwares needs to be installed to run this project.